Undergraduate teaching assistant handbook

 - Alert the professor (and other TAs if appropriate) about course problems.
 Often TAs are the first to recognize when, for example, the majority of the class is struggling too much with material, when there is confusion about the meaning of a homework problem, etc.

 - Ask good questions.
 These might be of the professor ("A number of students are asking about X, and I'm not sure what to tell them.
-What do you recommend?"), of other TAs ("how are we going to coordinate the grading of the assignment?") or of students ("can you explain your answer so I'm sure I understand it?").
+What do you recommend?"), of other TAs ("how are we going to coordinate the grading of the assignment?"), or of students ("can you explain your answer so I'm sure I understand it?").

-- Mentor other TAs.
 One important way that good TA practices are passed along is from TA to TA.
 This is one reason why there are multiple TAs, usually including a number of experienced TAs, in our introductory courses.
 TAs, especially experienced TAs, should help other TAs.
 For example, TAs often share tips about how to handle difficult course concepts ("in the past this topic has been difficult for students, but we found that it helps to explain it by...").

-- Be positive and enjoy your TA work.
 You are likely a TA because you like computer science, you like teaching and learning, and you enjoy helping others learn.
 Be positive, enjoy your TA work, and share your enthusiasm for learning and for the field.

-- Be professional.
 In addition to following the department and University rules (see the section above), the best TAs model professional behavior in their TA work.
 Students take cues from TAs.
 If students see TAs arriving to labs on time, being approachable, etc. then students are more likely to show up on time and be engaged.
 If students see TAs arriving late, retreating to a corner to do their own work during lab, etc. then students are less likely to have a high regard for the course or for the field of computer science.
 Professionalism includes not only those issues, but also issues such as respect for students.
-Making disparaging comments about a student's abilities to other students, "flaming" during online communications, and having conversations in lab, recitation, or office hours that some students might find inappropriate are some examples of unprofessional behavior.
+Making disparaging comments about a student's abilities to other students, "flaming" during online communications, and having conversations in lab, discussion, or office hours that some students might find inappropriate are some examples of unprofessional behavior.

-Scenarios
+On-the-Job Scenarios

 Grading uniformity